Engineering Economy Division

 If you are not a current member of the division, please join us!
 We are an active group with a dedicated leadership board and welcome your input.
 For more information, visit our website or log in here to join the division.

 Volunteers are welcome for various division activities.
-Please contact Natalie Scala to express your interest.
+Please contact Guiping Hu to express your interest.

 Division Bylaws updated